mmquaynor/Web-Scraping-Automation/README.md

 - Python 3.12 or greater
 - Selinium
+- Openpyxl

 ## Developer Setup

-Python and Selinium are both required for development.
+Python, Openpyxl Selinium are  required for development.
 Python is used to run code and tests.
-Selinium is to scrape the web.
+Selinium is to scrape the web and Openpyxl is used to open and store data in the excel file.

 ### Conda